adam-mcdaniel/finn-assembler/README.md

 It compiles to Rust, which is then compiled to a binary.

-Finn IR can import Rust functions extremely easy, but I haven't added an include function / opcode yet, so you can't just include your crate.
+Finn IR can import Rust functions extremely easily, but I haven't added an include function / opcode yet, so you can't just include your crate.
 However, you can edit the source and test it for yourself.

 ## Foreign Function Interface